majdalkhany/analog-clock-reader/README.md

 Program output | ![Program output](https://github.com/majdalkhany/analog-clock-reader/blob/master/README_images/img6.png)

 ## Test script
 There is also a test script (`test_detect_clock.py`) that runs through all of the images in the `images` folder and computes their accuracy by comparing the actual result to the expected result.
 Most discrepancies are due to "off by one" errors which are more pronounced for the hour hand (3600 seconds) compared to the minute hand (60 seconds).
-Another issue is inaccurate line detection resulting in the algorithm thinking the seconds hand is facing the opposite direction, hance the seconds being off by 30.
+Another issue is inaccurate line detection resulting in the algorithm thinking the seconds hand is facing the opposite direction, hence the seconds being off by 30.
 Executing the test script results in the following output:

 ![Program output](https://github.com/majdalkhany/analog-clock-reader/blob/master/README_images/img7.png)